isomorphic-git/isomorphic-git.github.io/docs/plugin_pgp.md

 Therefore, `openpgpjs` support is provided by a separate npm package, under an LGPL license to match openpgpjs.

+I've also created my own PGP library, `isomorphic-pgp`, to push the envelope of what's possible within realistic bundle size budgets.

 #### Footnotes:
 <a name="footnote1">1</a>: [OpenPGP](https://www.openpgp.org/) is the [IETF standardization](https://tools.ietf.org/html/rfc4880) of the original PGP protocol.
 PGP stands for Pretty Good Privacy.
 Git's documentation refers to GPG, which is short for [GNU Privacy Guard](https://gnupg.org/), which is a particular implementation of the OpenPGP protocol.